Intermodal container: Origins

 Containerization has its origins in early coal mining regions in England beginning in the late 18th century.
 In 1766 James Brindley designed the box boat 'Starvationer' with ten wooden containers, to transport coal from Worsley Delph (quarry) to Manchester by Bridgewater Canal.
 In 1795, Benjamin Outram opened the Little Eaton Gangway, upon which coal was carried in wagons built at his Butterley Ironwork.
 The horse-drawn wheeled wagons on the gangway took the form of containers, which, loaded with coal, could be transshipped from canal barges on the Derby Canal, which Outram had also promoted.

-By the 1830s, railroads were carrying containers that could be transferred to other modes of transport.
+By the 1830s, railways were carrying containers that could be transferred to other modes of transport.
 The Liverpool and Manchester Railway in the UK was one of these, making use of "simple rectangular timber boxes" to convey coal from Lancashire collieries to Liverpool, where a crane transferred them to horse-drawn carriages.
 Originally used for moving coal on and off barges, "loose boxes" were used to containerize coal from the late 1780s, at places like the Bridgewater Canal.
 By the 1840s, iron boxes were in use as well as wooden ones.
 The early 1900s saw the adoption of closed container boxes designed for movement between road and rail.

 Creation of international standards

-The first international standard for containers was established by the Bureau International des Containers et du Transport Intermodal (B.I.C.) in 1933, and a second one in 1935, primarily for transport between European countries.
+The first international standard for containers was established by the Bureau International des Containers et du Transport Intermodal in 1933, and a second one in 1935, primarily for transport between European countries.
 American containers at this time were not standardized, and these early containers were not yet stackable – neither in the U.S. nor Europe.
 In November 1932, the first container terminal in the world was opened by the Pennsylvania Rail Road Company in Enola, Pennsylvania.
-Containerization was developed in Europe and the US as a way to revitalize rail companies after the Wall Street Crash of 1929, in New York, which resulted in economic collapse and a drop in all modes of transport.
+Containerization was developed in Europe and the US as a way to revitalize rail companies after the Wall Street crash of 1929, in New York, which resulted in economic collapse and a drop in all modes of transport.